-This handbook has been developed as a practical guide to assist students to become better acquainted with the Doctor of Nursing Practice (DNP) program and the Post-Graduate APRN Certificate Programs at The University of Tennessee Health Science Center (UTHSC).
-In addition, students in the Nurse Anesthesiology and Nurse Midwifery concentrations have a handbook specific to their concentrations.
+This handbook has been developed as a practical guide to help students become better acquainted with the Doctor of Nursing Practice (DNP) program and the Post-Graduate APRN Certificate Programs at the University of Tennessee Health Science Center (UTHSC).
+Additionally, students in the Nurse Anesthesiology and Nurse Midwifery concentrations have a handbook tailored to their specific concentrations.

 The information included in this handbook is to be used in conjunction with the CenterScope, the handbook for all UTHSC students, and the University Bulletin.
 The UTHSC Student Handbook is intended to serve as a source of information regarding student-related services, resources, activities, procedures, and policies.
 All students are responsible for reading, understanding, and adhering to all policies and regulations outlined in the UTHSC Student Handbook.
-It is published annually by the Office of Academic, Faculty, and Student Affairs and can be accessed online at http://catalog.uthsc.edu/index.php.
-The College of Nursing can be accessed here: College of Nursing Bulletin
+It is published annually by the Office of Academic, Faculty, and Student Affairs and can be accessed online at CenterScope 2025-2026.
+The College of Nursing Can be accessed here: College of Nursing Bulletin

-Welcome From The Dean
+Welcome From the Dean